 The most complete and trusted visual compendium of emergency medicine—extensively updated with 1500 full-color illustrations

 Ideally suited to the bedside practice of emergency medicine, The Atlas of Emergency Medicine is the ultimate visual guide to the diagnosis and treatment of common and uncommon conditions encountered in the Emergency Department.
 Filled with 1500 crisp, clear full-color images, this essential clinical companion is logically organized by organ system and then by problem, making it a practical quick reference for medical students, residents in training, new graduates preparing for their certification exam, the practicing physician, and instructors.
 The third edition of The Atlas of Emergency Medicine features an even more streamlined presentation with clear, concise text and an unmatched collection of diagnoses-speeding images.
 Forming the core of the book, these images show you what to look for and are accompanied by brief, high-yield descriptions of clinical problems.
 The new edition also features an enhanced template, and new coverage of airway emergencies, tropical conditions, toxicologic emergencies, and electrocardiographs.
+NEW TO THIS EDITION * 1,500 full-color clinical photographs (more than twice the amount found in the previous edition)

 New chapter template:“Clinical Summary”: clinically relevant observations on differential diagnosis